shreytailor/msa-fe-and-devops/README.md

 # DevOps <!-- omit in toc -->
-> This .README file contains the steps taken to complete the DevOps pathway.
-The commit history of this repository is a bit different from the steps in the tutorial, because in a discontinuity, I had somehow lost all my progress from the Build Pipeline so had to do it again ):
+<p style="color: red;">This .README file contains the steps taken to complete the DevOps pathway.
+The commit history of this repository is a bit different from the steps in the tutorial, because in a discontinuity, I had somehow lost all my progress from the Build Pipeline so had to do it again ):</p>

-The prerequisites for this project is to have the latest version of Node installed on your computer.
+> The prerequisites for this project is to have the latest version of Node installed on your computer.

 ## Table Of Contents <!-- omit in toc -->
 - [Create React Application](#create-react-application)